-“A tight butt keeps your pelvis in the right position to take the pressure off of your lower back,” Stevenson says.
-“And, if you’re not one of those guys enamored with the idea of a ‘Dad Bod’, strong glutes can help that, too.
-Essentially, a strong ass will help camouflage that Dad Bod by keeping you from distending your belly, and helping you stand up straight.”
+“A strong ass will help just about every activity you want to do with your kids.
+Playing catch, picking them up, even coaching a team — you’ll need strong glutes to do all of them,” says California-based personal trainer Chris Stevenson.
+A muscular butt can also help men avoid a beer gut.
+“If you’re not one of those guys enamored with the idea of a dad bod, strong glutes can help that, too.
+Essentially, a strong ass will help camouflage that dad bod by keeping you from distending your belly, and helping you stand up straight.”

-”That refers to anyone who works out hard in the morning, but then goes to drive for an hour, sits for eight more hours, and drives another hour home.
+This problem is far worse than most people think, because of a phenomenon called the sedentary athlete.
+“That refers to anyone who works out hard in the morning, but then drives for an hour, sits for eight more hours, and drives another hour home.
 Because of the way this lifestyle treats your body — sitting for an average of nine hours each day, not burning a recommended amount of calories — studies are starting to show that it can negatively affect more people than smoking.”

-- Barbell Squats
+- Barbell squats

-- Stiff leg deadlifts
+- Stiff-leg deadlifts

 - Barbell hip thrusts